SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Following the map closely, her eyes dart back and forth between the dotted line on the map and her surroundings.

-She walks by what used to be a drawing in the sand, a grand depiction of Cadence.
+She walks by a location she swore she's seen art before, but non was present now.
 Not having the time to think about the lost art, she trudges forward.

 Pinkie turns the corner and her Pinkie Sense goes off, tail twitching.
 She ducks down and waits a few moments before looking up, not seeing anything, she shrugs.